 In 2017, the Beaverton School District was awarded 2,000 hotspots from the Sprint 1Million Project Foundation.
-The devices provide free wireless service for up to 4 years to eligible high school students in grades 9-12 who do not have adequate internet access at home.
+The devices provide free wireless service for up to 4 years to eligible high school students in grades 9-12.

 Even in this digital era, not all students have access to consistent, quality internet connections at home.
 With 70% of teachers now assigning internet-based homework, disadvantaged student must seek out ways to get connected to complete schoolwork.
 They go to coffee shops, libraries, restaurants and other businesses to use Wi-Fi.
 Without home internet, students are cut off from success.